majeedraza1/carousel-slider/readme.txt

 == Changelog ==

-= version 1.9.0 - 2018-03-## =
+= version 1.8.8 - 2018-04-18 =
-* Added - Added gradient background for hero carousel slider.
-* Added - More control over responsive breakpoint and number of items on each breakpoint.
-* Dev - Added Buttonset field type.
-* Dev - Added gradient color picker.
-* Dev - Add option to pass owl-carousel options as data-*
-* Dev - Add option to pass magnifig-popup options as data-*
-* Dev - Update Owl Carousel from version 2.3.2 to version 2.3.4
+* Fixed - Roll back to Owl Carousel version 2.2.1 as new version has a bug relating to rewind feature that creates conflict with previous version.

+= version 1.8.7 - 2018-03-26 =
+* Fixed - Navigation is now showing when set always.

 = version 1.8.6 - 2018-03-17 =
 * Dev - Update Owl Carousel from version 2.2.1 to version 2.3.2